bracketdash/simple-directives/README.md

     // if you want to inspect an element how simple-directives sees it var simpleElement = app.getSimpleElement(element);

+    // memoizing is recommended for expensive bind functions var myFunction = simpleDirectives.memoize(function() { /* expensive logic */ }, refreshRate);
 </script>
 ```

 Directives on `element` and all children will be registered and start working.

 `element` and `root` are optional and default to `document.body` and `window`.

+`refreshRate` is optinoal on memoized functions and will default to 1000ms.

 Notes on vocabulary: